nqureshi/personal-website/public/posts/good-ideas-and-beliefs.md

 > I then released the feature on our unsuspecting userbase of about 100 Googlers, and then went home and went to sleep.
 The response when I returned the next day was not what I would classify as "positive".
 Someone may have used the word "blasphemous".
 I liked the ads though -- they were amusing and often relevant.
 An email from someone looking for their lost sunglasses got an ad for new sunglasses.
 The lunch menu had an ad for balsamic vinegar.

-Of course, AdSense is now worth 28% of Google's revenue, or almost $10 billion.
-Some bad idea.
+AdSense is now worth 28% of Google's revenue, or almost $10 billion.

 Finding ideas in areas that don't seem promising seems pretty hard.
 One trick is to ask the question: will things still be that way in 100 years?
 If not, how should they change?

-I learned this trick from [Paul Graham](http://paulgraham.com/ambitious.html).

 Google may seem like it will exist forever, but are you really telling me that people will still be using Google for search in 100 years?
 Probably not.
 If that's the case, then something will displace Google - sooner or later.
 Why not now?